- NAME: Anne Frank

 "In the long run, the sharpest weapon of all is a kind and gentle spirit."

 "People can tell you to keep your mouth shut but that doesn't stop you from having your own opinion."

 "No one has ever become poor by giving."

-Then, on September 1, 1939, Nazi Germany invaded Poland, igniting the global conflict that developed into World War II.
+But that would all change on September 1, 1939, when Nazi Germany invaded Poland, igniting a global conflict that would grow to become World War II.
 On May 10, 1940, the German army invaded the Netherlands, defeating overmatched Dutch forces after just a few days of fighting.

 profile name: Anne Frank profile occupation: